chezhang/clusrun/README.md

     - via PowerShell

-        1. Create a VMSS on Azure
+        1. Create a [VMSS](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) on Azure
         2. Optionally, create a VM in the same subnet as the headnode
-        3. Install [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-3.4.0) module if it is not installed yet
+        3. Install [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps) module if it is not installed yet
-        4. Login and select corresponding subscription in PowerShell
+        4. [Sign in](https://docs.microsoft.com/en-us/powershell/module/az.accounts/connect-azaccount) Azure account and [select](https://docs.microsoft.com/en-us/powershell/module/az.accounts/set-azcontext) corresponding subscription in PowerShell
         5. Download and run [vmss.ps1](https://github.com/chezhang/clusrun/releases/download/v0.2.0/vmss.ps1) to install clusrun as a VMSS extension.
 Specify the node names of headnodes, to which the clusrun client should connect, when running the script, or the first instance in the VMSS will be used as a headnode

             <details><summary>Example</summary>